kyma-project/kyma/docs/05-technical-reference/03-architecture/ac-04-application-broker.md

 This ServiceClass has a **bindable** parameter set to `true`, which means that you have to provision a ServiceInstance and bind it to the service or Function to connect to the given API.
 The provisioning and binding workflow for an API ServiceClass consists of the following steps:

-1. Select an API ServiceClass from the Service Catalog.
+1. Select an API ServiceClass from Service Catalog.
 2. Provision this ServiceClass by creating its ServiceInstance in a Namespace.
 3. Bind your ServiceInstance to the service or Function.
 During the binding process, ServiceBinding and ServiceBindingUsage resources are created.
 * ServiceBinding contains a Secret with a GatewayURL required to connect to the given API.